 The School of Nursing and Health Sciences is committed to providing qualified nurses with a quality education.
 All applicants to nursing master’s degree and post-master’s certificate programs are automatically evaluated for available North Park scholarships.

-These scholarships are awarded based on your academic performance during your bachelor’s degree in nursing (BSN) program; they will not be awarded based on your academic work during a master’s degree program, including after you start at North Park.
+These scholarships are awarded based on your academic performance during your bachelor’s degree in nursing (BSN) program; they will not be awarded based on your academic work during the completion of your graduate studies.

 Hospital Employee Discounts

-Full-time employees at the following partner hospitals who enroll in graduate nursing or RN-to-BSN degree-completion programs at North Park University may be eligible for a 35% tuition reduction:
+Employees at the following partner hospitals who enroll in graduate, post-graduate and degree completion programs in the School of Nursing and Health Sciences at North Park University may be eligible for a generous tuition reduction:

 - Northwest Community Hospital